FedericoCeratto/desktop-security-assistant/README.rst

 How is it different from security scanners like Tiger?
 ------------------------------------------------------

-* Focused on desktop users rather than servers
+* Focused on desktop users rather than servers administrators
 * Provides suggestions on every aspect of security: software and hardware configuration and usage
 * Simple hints on level of risk and how difficult it is to mitigate